igorkry/tnt4j-streams/README.md

 #### Zipped file lines

-This sample shows how to stream activity events (orders) data from zipped file entries.
+This sample shows how to stream activity events (Apache access log records) data from zipped file entries.

 Sample files can be found in `samples/zip-stream` directory.